danielgaskell/scc/doc/syscall1.md

 * `TITLE_CONFIRM`: title the box "Confirmation"
 * `MSGBOX_ICON`: use a custom icon

 `icon` is the address of a 24x24 custom icon image, in 4-color SGX format.
 If `icon` = 0, a default icon will be used.
+The variable `_symicon` stores the address of the application's main 4-color icon.

 `modalWin` specifies the address of a `Window` data record that should be declared modal, if any; this window will not be able to be focused until the message box is closed.
 If `modalWin` = 0, no window will be declared modal.